Poorvab2525/mini-prj-P2PFaas/README.md

 # Repository

 This repository contains the `docker-compose.yml` file that is necessary to start the framework.
-For local deployments use `docker-compose.yml` for using local Docker images.
+Use the `balena` folder to deploy the framework locally or with the openBalena framework.